Oshuma/drummer/README.md

 ### Backend

 Written in Go and deployable in a Docker container.
 Uses Spleeter for AI-powered drum separation and FFmpeg for audio processing.
+Supports both file uploads and YouTube URL downloads using yt-dlp.
 Song metadata is persisted using SQLite database for tracking across container restarts.

 ### Frontend